Races and Cultures: Culture of the Empire of Splendour

 The Magisters Judiciary are responsible for judging court cases, with more serious crimes requiring a more senior magister to adjudicate.
 The Magisters are considered educated and wise enough to determine guilt and pass sentence without the assistance or guidance of others.
 The presence of a death sentence for a Magister Judiciary found guilty of corruption, and the concept of rao-shimvar (Duty to Society) means that this absolute power is not abused as much as might be expected.
 In areas where the Imperial authority has crumbled, however, corrupt Magisters find they can deal summary justice without fear of retribution from higher authorities.

-The Oksan system, which is now becoming common within the Merchant's League, appoints a Magister Judiciary to act as a defence counsel to the accused.
+The Oksan System, which is now becoming common within the Merchants League, appoints a Magister Judiciary to act as a defence counsel to the accused.
 The Magister, known as Magister of Sightless Wisdom in this role, must be of equal authority as the prosecuting Magister.
 This mitigates some levels of possible corruption but since the defendant doesn't get to choose the Magister of Sightless Wisdom it is not unknown for an ineffectual Magister to be assigned to a case where a guilty verdict is 'required', nor is it unheard of for defence and prosecution to collude to predetermine a verdict.

 The local Magister Administory is provided with a stipend to raise and equip a peace-keeping force known as the Guard of Unswerving Vigilance.
 Typically the guardsmen and women are armed with spears and shortswords or crossbows and dressed in leather armour.
 Quite often they carry light shields.
 The amount of money available to outfit the Guard depends upon the size and prosperity of the region, and the honesty of the magister Administory.
 In outlying provinces, many Magisters spend the money on luxuries rather than defence.
 More honest and well-funded Magisters, on the other hand, may be able to field an elite force of warriors clad in metal armour and wielding fine weapons.
 Magic is dealt with on an ad hoc basis, as discussed below.
 The Guards of Unswerving Vigilance all swear an oath of allegiance to the Empire and face harsh penalties for insubordination and failure.
 Their job is to patrol borders or streets to prevent trouble, and to raise a larger squad to deal with specific disturbances.